 When I was a kid growing up in the 70’s and 80’s, eating out was a special occasion.
 It usually meant we were celebrating a birthday, holiday or some other special event.
 I think this was normal for the time, but I also had a mom who thought her food was much better and definitely cheaper than what we could buy out.
 This is still debated today, since many of her “specialty” dishes can now be bought pre-made at Whole Foods or Costco.
 Yes, Mom…your food is waaaay better than Costco’s.

 But I have a secret to tell you that may come as a surprise.
 Eating out is no longer a special occasion.
 When you eat out every day for lunch and pick up take-out dinner four or more times a week, eating out has probably lost its magic.
 Not only is it not a special occasion, it’s not even special…it’s just part of your everyday life.
-We now live in a time for many households where the home-cooked meal has become a special occasion.
+We live in a time where the home-cooked meal has become a special occasion.

 Why does this matter?
 Well, there’s the obvious reason that restaurant food is often high in fat, calories, sodium and sometimes a host of other unwanted ingredients (take for example, this grilled chicken sandwich).